-The winds of inclusiveness are enlivening North American psychoanalysis.
 APsaA’s bridge building with broadly equivalent psychoanalytic organizations represents an important step forward.
-CIPS component societies are more than four hundred strong and continue to reflect a vibrant addition to psychoanalysis in the United States that in many ways has changed the whole.
-The Canadian Psychoanalytic Society nurtures strong psychoanalytic traditions in both French and English speaking regions, now stretching from Quebec City in the East to Vancouver in the West.
+APsaA needs to take the initiative to have a dialogue with the two other organizations in North America and demonstrate a willingness to listen to their views.
+CIPS component societies are more than four hundred strong and represent a vibrant addition to psychoanalysis in the United States that in many ways has changed the whole.
+The Canadian Psychoanalytic Society nurtures strong psychoanalytic traditions in both French and English-speaking regions, now stretching from Quebec City in the East to Vancouver in the West.

-I support assisting groups such as CIPS and the Canadian to have their voice heard on the international stage.
+I support assisting groups such as CIPS and the Canadian having their voice heard on the international stage.
 Although predominant in size, APsaA, has had its internal struggles, which it is facing and solving.
-We are all contending with challenges when it comes to analytic workloads and attracting qualified, younger candidates.
+All three organizations face similar challenges when it comes to analytic workloads and attracting qualified, younger candidates.
 Nevertheless, there is continuing work to be done to optimize inter-group relations and reciprocity, which cannot be left untended.